 - Develop Community and School Partnerships

-- Teachers should aid students in reaching out to organizations that may be able to provide guidance and support throughout the service project, such as other school organizations, local churches, townships, park districts, nonprofit organizations, and senior centers.
+- The teacher and provider should aid students in reaching out to organizations that may be able to provide guidance and support throughout the service project, such as other school organizations, local churches, townships, park districts, nonprofit organizations, and senior centers.

-- Students with disabilities are able to practice communication and social skills that might be useful in the work environment and demonstrate their ability to provide valued service.
+- Students with disabilities are able to practice communication and social skills that might be useful in the work environment and demonstrate their ability to be providers of valued service.

 - Set Clear Educational Goals and Curriculum

-- Teachers should set educational goals and methods of student progress monitoring based on the nature of the service-learning project.
+- Teachers and providers should set educational goals and methods of student progress monitoring based on the nature of the service learning project.

 - Choose Project and Begin Planning

-- In order for the service-learning project to have a sustaining impact, students should plan to continue working on the goals of the service-learning project after the direct service has concluded.
-This may involve working with community partners to sustain funding for the service-learning project or planning for student involvement in subsequent years.
+- In order for the service learning project to have a sustaining impact, students should plan for the continuation of the goals of the service learning project after the direct service has concluded.
+This may involve working with community partners to sustain funding for the service learning project, or planning for student involvement in subsequent years.

 - Plan Project in Detail

-- Students with and without disabilities should collaborate to develop a specific timeline of the project, a budget, and a responsibility delegation list for each individual student and any partnering organizations.
+- Students with and without disabilities should collaborate to develop a specific timeline of the project, a budget, and delegation of responsibilities for both the individual students and any partnering organizations.

-- For all students, this step offers a great opportunity to practice task management, money skills, and working as a team.
+- This step offers a great opportunity for practicing task management, money skills, and working as a team for all students.

 - Seek Necessary Funding and Resources